pxp888/partyshot-fastapi/README.md

 ### Browsing Experience

-- The front‑end fetches presigned URLs for thumbnails and full‑size images, then caches them in **Redis** to avoid repeated S3 look‑ups.
+- The front‑end fetches presigned URLs for thumbnails and full‑size images, while the backend caches them in **Redis** to avoid repeated S3 look‑ups.
 - Album items that are off‑screen are not rendered (lazy loading).
 - Thumbnails are paginated; the client requests presigned URLs only for thumbnails currently in view.